MAAS vs Growth Marketing.

 Not rivals.
 They operate at different levels of the same problem.
 Growth optimizes tactics within the funnel.
-Vibe Marketing installs the full architecture under which the funnel exists.
+MAAS installs the full architecture under which the funnel exists.
 A serious brand operates both.
+When both are well installed, the market feels it as vibe.

 Growth Marketing is a mature, respectable discipline: rigorous experimentation across acquisition, activation, retention, revenue, referral.
 Frameworks like AARRR map the journey and improve each stage with A/B tests, dashboards, and metrics like CAC, LTV, conversion rate.